top of page

 A yellow jacket trap with lots of dead yellow jackets!

 I strongly recommend yellowjacket traps for this!
 If anyone asks you the question "Do Yellowjacket Traps actually work?"
 You'll be able to tell them with certainty - They really do work.
 In fact, this year so far I have likely dumped out well over a hundred yellowjackets from our single trap.
-Here’s how it works:
+Here’s how a Yellow jacket trap works:

 3. The 3 pieces of the trap snap together and can be quickly hung from a hook, cable, or low-hanging tree limb.
 You’ll want to position this someplace fa bit further from your house and feeders.
+It doesn't have an odor or anything that would bother you, but you don't want to lure the pests to your door!
 I’d recommend 30-50ft or further from your porch/deck or feeders if you have the space.
-You don't want to be attracting Yellowjackets any closer to your door!

 This yellow jacket trap has just attracted it's first customer!